Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 and

 where $G(n)$ and $F(n)$ are defined in Lemma~\ref{lemma1} and Theorem~\ref{thm1}, respectively. \end{proposition}

 Proposition~\ref{prop1} goes beyond the noise model considered in Theorem~\ref{thm1}.
 It shows that in the presence of measurement noise there is an additional contribution from the locality of the measurement operator.
 It is interesting to draw a parallel between Proposition~\ref{prop1} and noise-free barren plateaus, which have been shown to be cost-function dependent and in particular depend on the locality of the observable $O$~\cite{cerezo2020cost}.
-Similarly, the bounds in Proposition~\ref{prop1} depend on the locality of $O$.
+The bounds in Proposition~\ref{prop1} similarly depend on the locality of $O$.
 For example, when $w=n$, i.e., global observables, the factor $q_M^w$ will hasten the exponential decay.
 On the other hand, when $w=1$, i.e., local observables, the scaling is unaltered by measurement noise.
 In this sense, a global observable exacerbates the NIBP issue by making the decay more rapid with $n$.

-\subsection{Application-Specific Analytical Results}
+\subsection{Application-specific analytical results}

-Here we investigate the implications of our results from Section \ref{sec:analytical-results} for two applications: optimization and chemistry.
-In particular, we derive conditions for NIBPs for these applications.
+Here we investigate the implications of our results from the previous subsection for two applications: optimization and chemistry.
+In particular, we derive explicit conditions for NIBPs for these applications.
 These conditions are derived in the setting where Trotterization is used, but other compilation strategies incur similar asymptotic behavior.
 We begin with the QAOA for optimization and then discuss the UCC ansatz for chemistry.
+Finally, we make a remark about the Hamiltonian Variational Ansatz (HVA), as well as remark that our results also apply to a generalized cost function that can employ training data.

 \begin{corollary}[Example: QAOA] Consider the QAOA with $2p$ trainable parameters, as defined in Eq.~\eqref{eq:QAOA}.
 Suppose that the implementation of unitaries corresponding to the problem Hamiltonian $H_P$ and the mixer Hamiltonian $H_M$ require $k_P$- and $k_M$-depth circuits, respectively.
 If local Pauli noise of the form in Eq.~\eqref{eq:noisemodel} with noise parameter $q$ acts before and after each layer of native gates, then we have